jeevanchavan143/Web-Scraping/README.md

 # Web-Scraping
+Web scraping is a very powerful tool to learn for any data professional.
+With web scraping the entire internet becomes your database.
+In this repository how to parse a web page into a data file (csv) using a Python package called BeautifulSoup
 Two ways to extract data from a website:

 1.Use the API of the website (Best way)
 The data on the websites are unstructured,

 Sadly, not all websites provide an API

 2.Web Scraping:
 Web scraping is an automated method used to extract useful information from the websites focuses on the transformation of unstructured data (HTML format) on the web into structured data.